MahsaMonshizade/metagenomics_confounder_free/Readme.md

 15. Read train.py carefully
 16. Maybe all we have to do is to set the model part we want to freeze in eval mode instead of defining gradient and ...

+17. pretraining on the wole crc dataset (Yuhui)

+18. add the last layer activatin funciton, latent dim and batch size as hyper parameters (remove dropout as confounder parameter) (Mahsa)

+19. add early stop (Mahsa)

+20. try to find more crc data for pretraining they need to have gender

 In FCNN_encoder_confounder_free_lib I set encoder learning rate and classfier learnin rate to 0 but still recall decreased why?

 why in FCNN_Plots we see that it converge very fast although we have around 1000 samples wirhg about 170 features